 Phil and Dave are a pair.
 They spend time together, making jokes, chatting and playing games.
 Suddenly, they get separated.
 Without having each other, life seems scary.
 But why is their adventure unique?
 I can give you at least two reasons.

 1) Phil and Dave are not like any other pair you know; they are a pair of white socks.
 Their favourite time of the week is the wash.
 They have a lot of fun spinning, stretching and whirling in a washing machine full of clothes.
 Until one day Phil loses Dave and ends up in the pocket of a red shirt.

 2) *spoiler alert* Phil and Dave do get back together, but Phil looks different.
 He has turned pink!
 Can they still be a pair after this unexpected change?

 This brilliant picture book can spark thought-provoking conversations on the nature of human relationships, belonging and identity in a comic way.
 Reading it from a different perspective, it can even raise questions about homosexuality and diversity.
 The story is supported fantastically by Eleonora Marton’s crayon illustrations and vibrant colours.
 Artistic highlight: the front cover with its round hole creatively resembles a washing machine.

-Dr Lina Iordanaki
+Review by Dr Lina Iordanaki